HIRE

 TRANSFORMING DISABILITIES INTO POSSIBILITIES

-Scholarships are available only to eligible students, defined as a student with an intellectualdisability, who has provided required documentation regarding his or her intellectualdisability; who physically attends the eligible institution; and is enrolled in the
+Scholarships are available only to eligible students.
+An eligible student is defined as a student with an intellectual disability, who has provided required documentation regarding his or her intellectual disability, and who physically attends the institution.

 WHAT WILL SCHOLARSHIPS COVER?

-• Other appropriate costs associated with student’s education, in the program disclosure.document
+- Other appropriate costs associated with the student’s education identified in the program disclosure document

 APPLICATION PROCESS

-There are two paths to becoming a HIRE student, both starts by sending documentation such as the student’s Individualized Education Program (IEP) and Psychological Evaluation to the program coordinator for review.
-Email documents atrenatof@leeschools.net This helps us determine the most appropriate path for each student.
+There are two paths to becoming a HIRE student, both start by sending documentation such as the student’s Individualized Education Program (IEP) and/or Psychological Evaluation to the program coordinator for review.
+Email documents to renatof@leeschools.net.
+This helps us determine the most appropriate path for each student.

-• This path is for students who may need more academic support, typically those with an IQ of 70 or below or those who are unsure of which program to enroll in.
+- This path is for students who may need more academic support, typically those with an IQ of 70 or below or those who are unsure in which program to enroll.

-• In the SCI Program, students will have the opportunity to shadow various programs and select the best option to continue their studies.
+- In the SCE Program, students will have the opportunity to shadow various CTE programs and select the best option to continue their studies.
 The scholarship covers this exploration phase.

-• Students who qualify for this path will receive an email from me with a link to apply for the SCI Program.
-The first Monday of March will be followed by an interview to ensure the best fit.
-The SCI-C cohort is for the Fall only.
+- Students who qualify for this path will receive an email with a link to apply for the SCE Program the first Monday of March.
+That will be followed by an interview to ensure the best fit.
+The SCE class only enrolls once a year in the Fall.

 Direct Program Enrollment Path:

-• Enrollment for the Fall is 1st Monday of March at 8 am (Class starting in July or August) and enrollment for the Spring (class starting in January) cohort is 1st Monday of October at 8 am
+- Enrollment for the Fall term opens the 1st Monday of March at 8 am (classes start in July or August) and enrollment for the Spring term that starts in January opens the 1st Monday of October at 8 am.

 Campus Tours: